aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/hyperlinks/get-hyperlinks-in-range/_index.md

 type: docs
 weight: 100
 url: /cpp/get-hyperlinks-in-range/
-description: Learn how to get hyperlinks in range through the Aspose.Cells for C++ API.
+description: Learn how to get hyperlinks in a range using the Aspose.Cells for C++ API.
-keywords: Get Hyperlinks in Range, Get all the hyperlinks in the selected range, Delete hyperlink in Range, Delete the hyperlinks in the selected range
+keywords: Get Hyperlinks in Range, Get all the hyperlinks in the selected range, Delete hyperlink in range, Delete the hyperlinks in the selected range
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Get Hyperlinks in Range**

-The [**Range**](https://reference.aspose.com/cells/cpp/aspose.cells/range/) class provides a [**GetHyperlinks()**](https://reference.aspose.com/cells/cpp/aspose.cells/range/gethyperlinks/) property which returns all the hyperlinks in the selected range.
-You may also delete the Hyperlink by calling the [**Hyperlink.Delete**](https://reference.aspose.com/cells/cpp/aspose.cells/hyperlink/delete/) method.
+The [**Range**](https://reference.aspose.com/cells/cpp/aspose.cells/range/) class provides a [**GetHyperlinks()**](https://reference.aspose.com/cells/cpp/aspose.cells/range/gethyperlinks/) **method** which returns all the hyperlinks in the selected range.
+You may also delete a hyperlink by calling the [**Hyperlink.Delete**](https://reference.aspose.com/cells/cpp/aspose.cells/hyperlink/delete/) method.

 ```cpp
 #include <iostream>